todeb/kraft-mode-kafka-on-kubernetes/README.md

 ## Changes
 All changes are in the commit log.
 To summarise:
-+ Bump kafka to version 3.7.0.
++ Bump kafka to version 3.9.0.
 * Externalise CLUSTER_ID env.
 Set default replication properties.
 * Externalise ADD_LISTENERS , ADD_ADVERTISED_LISTENERS, ADD_LISTENER_SECURITY_PROTOCOL_MAP.
+* Add more kafka settings that can be set by env variables.
 * Configure statefulset for improved availability.
 + Introduced podDisruptionBudget.
 + JRE slim image